Thomas Rugge: Self-description for his diary

+Est natura hominum novitatis avida.—Plinius.

+Preservation of his diary

-Est natura hominum novitatis avida.—Plinius.Thomas Rugge's Diurnall is preserved in the British Library, where it forms Add MSS 10116–10117.
+Thomas Rugge's Diurnall is preserved in the British Library, where it forms Add MSS 10116–10117.
 It belonged in 1693 to Thomas Grey, second earl of Stamford, and was purchased by the British Museum at Heber's sale in February 1836.
 It was published as The diurnal of Thomas Rugg, 1659-1661 by William Lewis Sachse ed. in 1961.

+Descriptions of tea, coffee, and chocolate drinking habits in the 1650s

 The journal is important, early source for the drinking habits of the English of hot drinks, including a strange, new trend that would later have great cultural impact.